yeslogic/prince-docs/docs/paged.md

         }
     }
 ```
-Two examples in [the next chapter](paged.md#page-rules) show examples of page headers and footers:
+Two examples in [the next chapter](#selecting-pages) show examples of page headers and footers:

--   the [Novel title page example](paged.md#fig-titlepage) creates a footer to display the page number, but suppresses it for the title page; and
+-   the [Novel title page example](#fig-titlepage) creates a footer to display the page number, but suppresses it for the title page; and
--   the [Textbook page numbers example](paged.md#fig-textbook) displays a more complex use of headers by placing the book title in the header of left pages, and the current chapter's title in the header of right-facing pages, in addition to the page number.
+-   the [Textbook page numbers example](#fig-textbook) displays a more complex use of headers by placing the book title in the header of left pages, and the current chapter's title in the header of right-facing pages, in addition to the page number.

 Several other page regions can also be used.
-The full list of page regions is shown in the [Page regions](paged.md#tab-marginboxes) table.
+The full list of page regions is shown in the [Page regions](#tab-marginboxes) table.

-Page regions
+<p id="tab-marginboxes">Page regions</p>

 <table class="grid">
 <thead>